 There was something surreal about her.

-Her fascinating beauty could make anyone wish to re-live a lifetime all over again, yet her soft eyes conveyed the depths which made one lose faith in life itself.
+Her fascinating beauty would make anyone wish to live a lifetime all over again, yet her soft eyes conveyed the distant depths which made one lose faith in living a life itself.

 I was humbled by the realization that she could never truly be mine, no matter how intimate we became.